 The rights guaranteed in te Tiriti o Waitangi reinforce many protective factors.
 For example, connection to whakapapa, whānau, hapū and iwi are taonga protected by te Tiriti o Waitangi.

-Had these rights been upheld during the Inquiry period – such as the right to tino rangatiratanga over kāinga, and the right to continue to live in accordance with indigenous traditions and worldview guaranteed by the principle of options – these rights would have been amplified protective factors for tamariki, rangatahi, and pakeke Māori, reducing entry into care and the risk of abuse and neglect in care.
+Had these rights been upheld during the Inquiry period – such as the right to tino rangatiratanga over kainga, and the right to continue to live in accordance with indigenous traditions and worldview guaranteed by the principle of options – these rights would have been amplified protective factors for tamariki, rangatahi, and pakeke Māori, reducing entry into care and the risk of abuse and neglect in care.

 Human rights recognise that children, young people, adults, people with disabilities and Māori as indigenous to Aotearoa New Zealand are distinct groups that also require special measures, particularly protective measures.
 In care settings, this means special protection measures like comprehensive standards of care needed to be in place.
 During the Inquiry period, the lack of special protections or measures for people in care were factors that contributed to abuse and neglect.